SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Variables.md

 * `{time_context_summary}` (if a discussionId is present)

 **These variables DO NOT work in `endpointName` and `preset`:**
-* ❌ `{agent#Output}` - These don't exist yet since nodes haven't executed!
+* No: `{agent#Output}` - These don't exist yet since nodes haven't executed!
-* ❌ Any variable that depends on the output of another node
+* No: Any variable that depends on the output of another node

 **Example of CORRECT usage:**
 ```json